Table of Contents

 Greenlight Guru’s postmarket workflows is purpose-built to handle all documentation related to postmarket quality events.
 Workflows are available to handle all aspects of nonconformance, customer feedback/complaint, and CAPA management.

-You can monitor quality issue trends in real time and handle them before they create regulatory problems, assign investigation-related tasks to the relevant teammates, and easily share your automatically-compiled trend data with regulators.
+You can monitor quality issue trends in real-time and handle them before they create regulatory problems, assign investigation-related tasks to the relevant teammates, and easily share your automatically-compiled trend data with regulators.

-Management reviews allow for examination of your quality management system (QMS) processes and aid the role of executive management in assessing and maintaining your QMS.
+Management reviews allow for the examination of your quality management system (QMS) processes and aid the role of executive management in assessing and maintaining your QMS.

 Regulators require that you conduct management reviews on an annual basis, but it’s best to do them more frequently.

-The reason, as with many other elements of device development, is simply meeting the minimum requirements tends to result in a drop in quality.
+The reason, as with many other elements of device development, is that simply meeting the minimum requirements tends to result in a drop in quality.
 People often leave management reviews until the last minute, waiting for the regulatory deadlines to arrive.

-A true quality approach to management reviews dictates that you should reduce risk and increase quality by conducting more regular reviews aimed at truly improving your managerial processes, rather than simply meeting the regulator requirements.
+A true quality approach to management reviews dictates that you should reduce risk and increase quality by conducting more regular reviews aimed at truly improving your managerial processes, rather than simply meeting the regulator's requirements.

 Use key performance indicators (KPIs), as outlined in your Quality Manual, to measure and track your performance.
 Another reason to conduct regular reviews is the opportunity to set goals between reviews and measure the improvement in your target areas several times within a single year, rather than once a year.